Astros end Mariners' winning streak at 14; J-Rod scratched - WHIZ News

 Houston stretched its AL West advantage over second-place Seattle to 11 games.

+“The crowd was into it,” Astros manager Dusty Baker said.
+“They were trying to urge them on for No. 15.
+But I’m just glad that we held on and won the game.”

-Altuve led off the game with a homer against starter Marco Gonzales, Alvarez added another solo shot in the fourth, and Martin Maldonado connected in the fifth for a 3-0 lead.
+Altuve led off the game with a homer against starter Marco Gonzales, Alvarez added another solo shot in the fourth, his 28th of the year, and Martin Maldonado connected in the fifth for a 3-0 lead.

 Alvarez scored Altuve with a sacrifice fly later in the fifth, and Jake Myers had an RBI single in the sixth for a 5-0 advantage.